BenFictional/dart-100-notion/DART-100 Course Content 667fff215a5f4e7a84d69d3347c225cb/Picture This c7ab59b36ab9400d9d89dc0ac7d209a5.md

 ## Response

-**Find a still from a film or television series** that demonstrates one of the compositional strategies described in the reading.
-Animated work is okay to use!
+**Find a still from a film, television series, or comic book** that demonstrates one of the compositional strategies described in the reading.

 **Post the image** in the relevant Canvas discussion with a brief description of how it uses shapes or color effectively.